Modularising Verification Of Durable Opacity: Using IOA to Prove Durable Opacity

-In the following we will use this product construction in an asymmetric way: the only shared external actions of $A$ (the library) and $B$ (the STM algorithm) are the invocations and responses of library calls, and the library is furthermore required to have no further external actions.
-In such a setting, we write $B[A]$ for the product of $A$ and $B$ (IOA $B$ is using library automaton $A$).
+In the following we will use this product construction in an asymmetric way: the shared external actions of $A$ (the library) and $\LB{\cdot}$ (the STM algorithm) are the invocations and responses of library calls, and the library is required to have no further external actions.
+In such a setting, we write $\LB{A}$ for the product of $A$ and $\LB{\cdot}$ (i.e., where IOA $\LB{\cdot}$ uses library IOA $A$).

 Later we will develop two versions of the library which provides access to shared memory: one with and one without volatile memory.
-These two versions are shown to be a refinement of each other (more precisely, one version is shown to be durable linearizability wrt.~the other), and we need to lift this result to STMs using the libraries.
+These two versions are shown to be a refinement of each other (more precisely, one version is shown to be durably linearizable w.r.t.~the other), and we need to lift this result to STMs using the libraries.
 It is folklore knowledge that refinement of an abstract object by a concrete object implies refinement between an algorithm (a context) using the abstract object and the same algorithm using the concrete one.
 Theorems stating such a property have been proven in many settings, e.g.~for data refinement in~\cite{de1998data}.
 The fundamental paper on linearizability \cite{HeWi90} implicitly uses such a result when it assumes that the individual steps of algorithms are linearizable operations as well.
-We could however not find a formal proof for IOA and thus state and show it in this setting.
+We could however not find a formal proof of refinement in context for IOA, and thus both state and prove it in this setting.